-The Fort Pitt Museum, located in historic Point State Park in downtown Pittsburgh, is a two-floor, 12,000 square foot museum that tells the story of Western Pennsylvania's pivotal role during the French & Indian War, the American Revolution, and as the birthplace of Pittsburgh.
+The Fort Pitt Museum is a 12,000-square-foot, two-story museum located in Pittsburgh's Point State Park at the tip of downtown Pittsburgh's Golden Triangle, where three rivers converge.
+The museum tells the story of Western Pennsylvania's pivotal role during the French and Indian War, the American Revolution, and as the birthplace of Pittsburgh.

-Artifacts at the Fort Pitt Museum include an American Indian powderhorn featuring an underwater panther; items from General Braddock's expedition such as musket balls and rifle locks; General Lafayette's 1758 six-pounder cannon marked "La Embushcade" (the ambusher); and a pewter writing desk inscribed with "Fort Pitt Provincial Store, 1761" that belonged to Josiah Davenport, who was Ben Franklin's nephew and a local fur trader.
+Artifacts at the Fort Pitt Museum include an American Indian powder horn featuring an underwater panther; items from General Braddock's expedition, such as musket balls and rifle locks; General Lafayette's 1758 six-pounder cannon marked La Embushcade (the ambusher); and a pewter writing desk inscribed "Fort Pitt Provincial Store, 1761" that belonged to Josiah Davenport, Ben Franklin's nephew and a local fur trader.

-Fort Pitt Museum Hours:
+Fort Pitt Museum Exhibits

-Fort Pitt Block House:
+Fort Pitt Block House